IS-OS/gtt-platform/readme.md

 - `GET /api/ledger/search?txId=TX001&owner=UN_Treasury&fromDate=2025-01-01&toDate=2025-12-31`: Search by criteria.

 ## UN Submission
-This platform is part of a submission to the UN Framework Convention on International Tax Cooperation (ola@un.org, financing@un.org).
+This platform is part of a submission to the UN Framework Convention on International Tax Cooperation.
 It aligns with:
 - ECOSOC Resolution 1996/31 for transparency.
 - SDGs 1, 8, 10, 17 via $91.4 trillion liquidity injection.
 - Compliance with IFRS 9, SEC, FCA, MAS via TaxBit integration.